 - Screws and hardware when disassembling furniture and stick it to the corresponding piece of furniture – to avoid the risk of losing a critical part

-- Label each box on its 4 sides, indicating which room the box will go to and whether the box should be opened in priority – to save time when unpacking
+- Label each box on its 4 sides, indicating which future room the box belongs to and whether the box should be opened in priority – to save time when unpacking

 - Don’t mix things from different rooms in the same box – to save time and frustration when unpacking